I'm Stephen Yang, researching

 PhD Researcher @ USC Annenberg。NSF Graduate Research Fellow

-Responsible AI。Technology Design。Critical Innovation Studies。Futures Studies。Time and Temporality
+Responsible AI。Science and Technology Studies。Critical Innovation Studies。Futures Studies。Time and Temporality

 ↓ Scroll down to learn more about me ↓